ap945/phlsM3U8_downner/README.md

    ——————————————————                      ————————————————————————
 ```

-         -Notes on `config_set`:
+#Notes on `config_set`:

-         -If you want to use breakpoint_request, the failed segments in data.json (failed_segments/key_errors) must not be [], otherwise nothing will happen
+         - If you want to use breakpoint_request, the failed segments in data.json (failed_segments/key_errors) must not be [], otherwise nothing will happen

-         -data.json refreshes automatically after a file is downloaded; note that **phlsM3U8_downner will overwrite existing content**
+         - data.json refreshes automatically after a file is downloaded; note that **phlsM3U8_downner will overwrite existing content**

-         -If quiet is set to True, most printing will be reduced — even the progress bar will not be output
+         - If quiet is set to True, most printing will be reduced — even the progress bar will not be output

-         -key_method / method: method is the mode for regular segment (segment) file requests, while key_method is the mode used specifically for key requests; this is useful in some scenarios.
+         - key_method / method: method is the mode for regular segment (segment) file requests, while key_method is the mode used specifically for key requests; this is useful in some scenarios.
 You can set them all to **'get'**

-         -Wait_Merge: if set to True, it will ignore the failed segments in data.json and instead merge the successful segments, which may result in a merged video that is missing some parts
+         - Wait_Merge: if set to True, it will ignore the failed segments in data.json and instead merge the successful segments, which may result in a merged video that is missing some parts

 - resolver: